-Any student who possesses, uses, or distributes drugs, unprescribed anabolic steroids, or alcohol will be suspended from all extracurricular activities and will be referred immediately to the Student Assistance Program (SAP) for review.
+Any student who possesses, uses, or distributes drugs, anabolic steroids, or alcohol will be suspended from all extracurricular activities and will be referred immediately to the Student Assistance Program (SAP) for review.
 SAP is composed of school personnel with special training in adolescent chemical dependency, intervention and after care.
 The teams have established school-wide intervention procedures for referring "at risk" students who demonstrate problems with drugs/alcohol.
 Intervention procedures include identification of students, collection and review of pertinent data, referral for assessment and evaluation and participation in support programs.

-The policy is considered in effect 24 hours/day, 7/days/week from the first day of the fall practice in August through the last day of official school activity in spring.
-The policy will apply during the summer months when violations occur while students are participating in school activities under the direct supervision of district personnel acting in their capacity as district employees
+The policy is considered in effect 24 hours/day, 7/days/week from the first day of the fall practice in August through the last day of school in the spring (in the event that an activity or team continues beyond the last day of school, this policy shall remain in effect for participating students until that activity or teams season is completed).
+In addition, the policy will apply during the summer months when violations occur while students are participating in school activities under the direct supervision of district personnel acting in their capacity as district employees